 Eye injury: An injury caused in and around the eye can cause extreme pain.
 It could be due to minor scratches when hit by a ball or deep wounds following an accident.
 This can cause irritation, pain, and swelling of the eyes.
 Chemicals burns related eye injury caused due to exposure to irritants such as bleaches, acids, or alkaline products can harm the eyes and you might need immediate medical attention.

-Conjunctivitis: It is a condition which causes inflammation of the conjunctiva, a tissue that lines the front of the eye.
+Conjunctivitis: It is a condition which causes inflammation of the conjunctiva, the tissue that lines the front of the eye.
 It could be due to an allergic reaction or an infection caused by a virus or a bacteria.
 Conjunctivitis, also known as pink eye, can also cause itchiness, redness and watery eyes.

 Corneal abrasion: Another common cause of ocular eye pain is a corneal abrasion.
 It is a condition in which the cornea (white area of the eye) is injured.
 This causes pain and discomfort in the eyes which fails to show improvement even after flushing water.
 It is a sign that you should consult an ophthalmologist to get it treated.